 Proudly sponsored by Woolworths

-The Australia Day Ambassador Program began in 1990 in New South Wales with nine Ambassadors.
-From there it grew steadily, and in 1996 was introduced into Victoria.
-In 2003, the Australia Day Ambassador Program expanded into Tasmania and the ACT and the first Ambassadors took part in Queensland celebrations in 2005.
+Back in 1990, the Australia Day Ambassador Program began in New South Wales with just nine Ambassadors.
+From there it grew steadily and was introduced into Victoria in 1996, expanded into Tasmania and the ACT in 2003 and by 2005 Ambassadors were taking part in Queensland celebrations.